arraylistnumstring/FML-HW02-Q03/README.md

 ## Process

-- Reformat data so that `abalones` is split as indicated in the homework assignment and is in `libsvm` format.
+- Reformat data so that `abalones` is split as indicated in the homework assignment into training and testing data and is in `libsvm` format (please see the Notes section below for more specifics).

 ### Question 3

 - Run
 	```
+		# Split data into 5 files, letting each line be placed in a given file approximately uniformly at random using numpy's "pseudo-random" number generator
+		python rand-row-split.py 5 data/prepped--binary/rescaled-training data/prepped--binary/split-training-

 		# Run training for -9 <= k <= 9 and 1 <= d <= 5
 		./question3-training.sh 9

-		# Extract cross-validation accuracy from training output
+		# Extract cross-validation accuracy from training output, grouped by split and clean data so it is ready to be fed into Python program
-		./cross-validation-error-pull.sh question3-5-fold-cross-validation-data/polyn-degree- question3-error-data
+		./training-cross-validation-error-pull.sh 9
 	```

 - Reformat `question3-error-data` so that it consists purely of the values n provided by "Cross-Validation Accuracy = n%"